Trump disclosure form: Hundreds of millions in income

 Trump has said that he sold all his stock holdings in June 2016 to avoid conflicts of interest.
 He later said he did so because it was improper to own stocks "when I'm making deals for this country that maybe will affect one company positively and one company negatively."

-The disclosure form appeared to confirm that he had sold those stock holdings.
+The form released Friday appeared to confirm that he had sold those stock holdings.
 It did include income from capital gains and dividends, presumably before the stock sales.

 The document makes reference to a sizable loan, between $5 million and $25 million, from UBS Real Estate Investments.
 The loan had an interest rate of 6.18%.
 Trump refinanced it with Ladder Capital at a much lower rate of 4.05%.